mrkalePythonLib/gbj_pythonlib_sw/README.rst

 ordinary python console applications and scripts.
 Those module are utilized as libraries.

-The documentation to each module of the package is located in the folder `docs` and its subfolder `build` in form of HTML site.
-It contains detailed documentation of modules' interfaces.
+The documentation configuration for the package is located in the folder `docs/source`.
+It can be generated from this folder by the by command ``make html``.

 Modules